minprog/app-studio/10 Design/30 Style and Design/10 Preparation.md

 1. The book contains a lot of advice.
 Some paragraphs tell you to design in a particular way or pose constraints on how to proceed.
 Now, some of the advice is targeted at the design *process*, while other advice concerns the *product* that you are designing.
 Provide a list of 5 pieces of advice (not mentioned in questions below) and include for each an argument as to why and how that advice applies to app design *(100-200 words, skip anything that does not apply to app design)*.

-2. Disabato discusses product's initial state.
+2. Disabato discusses product's *initial state*.
 Download two apps of similar purpose (that you normally do not use) and discuss difference between their initial state *(100-200 words, use bullet points, but show your depth of understanding)*.

 3. In paragraph 2.8, the *context* of apps is discussed.
 An important property of context is that it is usually very different for different products.
 Describe three examples of context that are highly relevant to mobile apps.